 Fully amortizing mortgage loans with equal monthly payments include both fixed-rate loans and ARM loans that are reamortized each time a payment is adjusted.
 In the early years of these mortgage loans, most of the monthly payment is allocated to interest.
 In later years, a greater portion of the monthly payment is allocated to principal.
-For example, for a fully amortizing mortgage loan with equal monthly payments and an original term to maturity of 30 years: if the borrower makes all scheduled payments (but no prepayments), one-half of the original principal balance of the mortgage loan will be repaid by the 18th to 21st year of the mortgage loan, depending on the interest rate of the mortgage loan.
-(Higher interest rates result in a slower scheduled amortization of principal.)
-For a fully amortizing mortgage loan with equal monthly payments and an original term to maturity of 15 years: if the borrower makes all scheduled payments (but no prepayments), one-half of the original principal balance of the mortgage loan will be repaid by the 8th to 9th year, again depending on the interest rate of the loan.
+For example, for a fully amortizing mortgage loan with equal monthly payments and an original term to maturity of 30 years: if the borrower makes all scheduled payments (but no prepayments), one-half of the original principal balance of the mortgage loan will be repaid by the 18th to 21st year of the mortgage loan, depending on the interest rate of the mortgage loan with equal monthly payments and an original term to maturity of 15 years: if the borrower makes all scheduled payments (but no prepayments), one-half of the original principal balance of the mortgage loan will be repaid by the 8th to 9th year, again depending on the interest rate of the loan.
 (These examples assume interest rates in the 3% to 5% range.)